pure-symbols/pure.lexicals/README.md

 This is a theoretical verification in *Functional Programming* studies.

-Things I will build should just base on the *first classed function* feature.
+Things I will build should just base on the *first classed function (**closure**, also called **lexical closure** or **function closure**)* feature.
 If there should be some static classes annotation, only use type aliases.
 An annotation of types should just show the structure of a data.

 Something specific: